Earnest-Blade/Beauvoir/README.md

 > 'Beauvoir' just like Simone de Beauvoir

 ## Overview
-Beauvoir is an OpenGL-based game framework that aims to provide a simple, yet performant and flexible way to create 2D games - but can still create 3D games - .
+Beauvoir is an OpenGL-based game framework that aims to provide a simple, yet performant and flexible way to create 2D games - but it can also be used to create 3D games.
 I chose to create it in C and OpenGL ES 3.2 to keep the code simple and flexible.

-The aim of my framework is to create games around layered-based scenes.
+The goal of the framework is to create games around layered-based scenes.
 You can either import images from Photoshop using ```.PSD``` files or stack images manually.

 Beauvoir can handle ```PNG```, ```PSD```, ```TIF``` and ```BMP``` through custom and fast read-only parser but more format still need to be added!